Agenda

 As we all know, data storage centres use enormous amounts of power to keep cool and our data safe.
 With more of us using artificial intelligence, the demand for power at these centres is soaring.
 Some companies are developing their own power supplies alongside the data centres, but grids are still under pressure.
 The question for power providers and, ultimately, their insurers, is can enough power be provided in a consistent manner, while also serving the wider consumer base?
 What opportunity does this offer for insurers and, indeed, what are the extra risks they will have to carry?

-Presenter: Marc Giovanetti, US Director of Energy and Engineered Risks, Sr. Executive General Adjuster, Lloyd Warwick International
+Presenter: Marc Giovanetti, US Director of Energy and Engineered Risks, Senior Executive General Adjuster, Lloyd Warwick International

 Cannon Events Ltd reserves the right to amend the program and is not responsible for cancellations due to unforeseen circumstances.
 Cannon Events Ltd accepts no responsibility for statements made orally or in written material distributed by any of its speakers at its conferences.
 In addition, Cannon Events Ltd is not responsible for any copying, republication, or redistribution of such statement.